-☑ Orange Line Power Improvements
+☑ Orange Line Infrastructure Improvements

-This project will identify and fund power improvement projects and other infrastructure work, necessary for the operation of the next generation Orange Line vehicles.
+This program provides funding for various power projects and other infrastructure work, necessary for the operation of the next generation Orange Line vehicles.

-☑ Power Program
+Power Program

 This project will fund the overhaul of the jet engines at the South Boston power generation plant and other critical components.